1 Archived Guide

 Use the laptop identification system to help you identify your machine.
 MacBooks tend to look very similar, and it's important to know which machine you have before ordering any replacement parts.

-This laptop was an update to the MacBook Core Duo that was introduced six months earlier.
+This laptop was an update to the MacBook Core Duo Repair that was introduced six months earlier.
 It came in two colors: basic white, and optional (and more expensive) black.
 The same industrial design employed by the MacBook Core Duo was also applied to the Core 2 Duo, as the overall size, shape, and layout of the laptop did not change.
 As with the original MacBook, this laptop included an iSight camera and used the same MagSafe power connector.